ohansemmanuel/Understanding-Flexbox/08. Building a Music app Layout with Flexbox/readme.md

 Did you know that a flex-item could also be made a flex-container that contains other flex-items??
 Yes, yes, yes! that's possible.

 We may nest as deep as we want (it's only sane to keep this to a reasonable level though).
-So, with that new revelation comes this: Item 1 (our first flex-item) may also be made a flex container with the sidebar(item 1b) and main section(item 1a) of the layout being flex-items!
+So, with that new revelation comes this: Item 1 (our first flex-item) may also be made a flex container.
+The sidebar(item 1b) and main section(item 1a) would then be flex-items!

 ![second-breakdown](http://i.imgur.com/i5rD6w8.jpg)

-You're still with me right?
-Breaking things down this way gives you a really good image to work with while building even more complex layouts with the flexbox model.
+You're still with me, right?

+Decomposing your layout gives you a really good visual image to work with.
+When you begin building even more complex layouts with the flexbox model, you'd see how vital this is.
 You do not need a fancy image like the ones above, a simple rough paper sketch should be just fine to get you going.

 You remember I said you could nest as deep as you wanted?
 It appears you need to do one more nesting here.
 Take a look at the main section (item 1a).
 It could also be made a flex container to house the sections highlighted below.

 ![third-breakdown](http://i.imgur.com/5gfoJWn.jpg)

 You may decide not to make the main section (item 1a) a flex container and just put within it two "divs" to house the highlighted sections.
-Yes that's possible since by default "divs" stack vertically.
+Yes that's possible.
+By default, "divs" stack vertically.
 It's how the box model works.

-However, by making the main section a flex-container, you get some responsiveness off the bat - no extra styling!
-The "Flex" in Flexbox means flexible, remember?
-Flex-containers are by default flexible, kind off responsive, which is why I'm choosing to do it this way.
+If you choose to make the main section a flex-container, you get the powerful alignment properties at your disposal.
+The "Flex" in Flexbox means flexible.
+Remember?
+Flex-containers are by default flexible, kind off responsive.
+This may be another reason to use a flex-container over regular "divs".
+This depends on the case scenario though.

 I'll touch up on some other things as you build catty music.
 For now let's get to writing some code!

 We'll start off with the basic html set up below: